daveRendon/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_01_explore_azure_ad.md

 ### Task 1

-As a subscriber to Microsoft 365 you're already using Microsoft Entra ID (previously referred to as Azure AD).
+As a subscriber to Microsoft 365 you're already using Microsoft Entra ID.
 In this task, you’ll learn how to create a new user in Microsoft Entra ID and explore some of services that can be managed at the user level.

 1. Open the Microsoft Edge browser.
-In the address bar, enter **[admin.microsoft.com](https://admin.microsoft.com)** and sign in with the Microsoft 365 credentials provided by your authorized lab hoster (ALH).
+In the address bar, enter **`https://admin.microsoft.com`** and sign in with the Microsoft 365 credentials provided by your authorized lab hoster (ALH).
     1. In the Sign-in window, enter **admin@WWLxZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your ALH) then select **Next**.
     1. Enter the admin password that should be provided by your lab hosting provider.
 Select **Sign in**.
-    1. Since this is the first time you are logging in, you may be prompted to setup MFA.
-Follow the prompts on the screen to setup MFA.
+    1. Depending on your lab hoster and if this is the first time you are logging in to the tenant, you may be prompted to complete the MFA registration process.
+If so, follow the prompts on the screen to setup MFA.
-    1. If prompted to stay signed-in, select **Yes**.
+    1. Once you're signed-in, you're taken to the Microsoft 365 admin center page.

 1. Under Admin centers, select **Identity** (you may need to select **Show all** and scroll down).
 A new browser page opens to the overview page of the Microsoft Entra admin center.